HSRLCLab/SmartFactory-Sortic/README.md

 The communication and status of the vehicles and boxes is displayed in a GUI.

-Here the user has the possibility to control the vehicles and boxes under the tab *Control*.
+Here, the user has the possibility to control the vehicles and boxes under the tab *Control*.
 He can send the commands *Error, Reset* and *Resume* to the subscribers and thus influence their process.

  The tab *Status* shows the current status of the active vehicles and boxes.

 Under *Sortic* and *Transfer* there is the possibility to select the cargo as well as to block the corresponding Gateway.
-Furthermore the current occupation of the line is shown.
+Furthermore, the current occupation of the line is shown.